-He wasn’t fuss about who he tried to kill, nor did he have a preference of gender, age or type of person.
+He wasn’t fussy about who he tried to kill, nor did he have a preference of gender, age or type of person.
 He just liked killing.

 His third attempt was successful.
 He stabbed a woman to death as she left the sanctity of her church after Holy Mass.
 The tour guide relayed this tale to us right outside that very church, and pointed out the door in which the murderer hid, licking his knife clean of her blood as the police and emergency services arrived.

-His next known murder occurred seventeen months later, when he stabbed an eleven year-old boy to death.
-A few months later he again tried to kill a child, stabbing an eight-year old girl multiple times in the stomach, chest and back.
-He thought she was dead and fled the scene, but she somehow survived, managed to get herself home and was taken to hospital, where they were able to save her life.
+His next known murder occurred seventeen months later when he stabbed an eleven-year-old boy to death.
+A few months later he again tried to kill a child, stabbing an eight-year-old girl multiple times in the stomach, chest, and back.
+He thought she was dead and fled the scene, but she somehow survived, managed to get herself home and was taken to the hospital, where they were able to save her life.